acmiut/domjudge-visualization/README.md

 #### SQL scripts
 These scripts are available at `src/sql/`

-1. `all-submissions.sql`: Obtains total number of submission in a particular contest which are submitted by participants (not Judge).
+1. `all-submissions.sql`: Obtains total number of submission in a particular contest which are submitted by participants (not the Judge).
 2. `team-submissions.sql`: Obtains number of submissions a team made during a particular contest.
 3. `teams-verdicts.sql`: Obtains number of submissions teams made during a particular contests grouped by the verdict their submissions got.
 4. (TODO) `verdicts.sql`: Obtains number of submissions grouped by their verdicts.
+(TODO): more scripts

 #### R scripts
 (TODO)